 Are women just choosing lower-paying jobs?

+Generally speaking, dentists make more than flight attendants, architects command higher salaries than teachers, and investment bankers take home bigger paychecks than graphic designers.
+And there are very valid reasons for those pay differences.
+But are women making less because they’re choosing to invest their efforts in lower-paying fields?
 “Occupations overwhelmingly done by women tend to be lower paying, while the occupations overwhelmingly done by men tend to be higher paying,” says Anderson.
 “Until that breaks down and women can move into higher paying fields that traditionally employ men, it’ll be hard to make big progress on closing the wage gap.”

 “When you have multiple forms of identity that can be exploited or marginalized, you see a larger wage gap.” —Julie Anderson

 Taking care of your family is another factor in the wage gap.

 “It’s not that women are always picking lesser things in terms of skill and importance.
 It’s just that the employers are deciding to pay it less.” —Paula England

 So what can we do about the wage gap?